malaei/SUPERHEX/docs/intro.rst

     \end{pmatrix}

 Using null space analysis of matrix :math:`\mathbb{A}`, we can identify the first dependent column (e.g., :math:`1 + q`), indicating that exchange interactions can be calculated up to the :math:`q`-th nearest neighbor.
+By generating all possible supercell structures within a range of volumes and applying null space analysis, we can identify the smallest supercell structures that capture the maximum number of exchange interactions.
+Using these optimal structures can significantly accelerate ab initio calculations for exchange interactions, potentially speeding them up by 1 to 2 orders of magnitude.

 For more information on this technique, please refer to: